Can Felons Vote in California Elections?

 But when it comes to the details of who can be excluded from voting, that was left up to each state to decide.
 When it comes to the voting rights of felons, state laws vary widely.
 According to ProCon.org:

-- Two states do not disenfranchise people convicted of felony crimes at any time.
-Citizens in Maine and Vermont can vote while in prison (as of 2019).
+Two states (Maine and Vermont) do not disenfranchise people convicted of felony crimes at any time.

-- In nine states, a convicted felon may lose their voting rights permanently depending upon the type of crime and the severity of the offense for which they were convicted, whether it was a first or a repeat offense, the length of time since they completed their sentence, whether they have completed parole or probation and paid any outstanding fines.
+In nine states (Alabama, Arizona, Delaware, Florida, Iowa, Kentucky, Mississippi, Tennessee, and Wyoming), a convicted felon may lose their voting rights permanently depending upon the type of crime and the severity of the offense for which they were convicted, whether it was a first or a repeat offense, the length of time since they completed their sentence, whether they have completed parole or probation and paid any outstanding fines.

 In those states where a person could permanently lose their right to vote because of the seriousness of their felony conviction, the most common crimes are those below: